-Virginia Law requires the VBOE to prescribe Standards of Quality (SOQ) for public schools.
-The SOQ serves as the foundation program and are reviewed approximately every two years.
+Virginia Law requires the Virginia Board of Education (VBOE) to prescribe Standards of Quality (SOQ) for public schools.
+The SOQ serve as the foundation program and are reviewed approximately every two years.
 There are ten SOQ, five of which are the most applicable to the facilities planning program: